Relays start at 6:00 pm, 8:00 pm

 Jim VandenAkker – Assistant Chairman

-For the JOAD Archery days scheduled for outdoors the pistol range will be open if it is not raining or bad weather conditions, i.e. gale force wind, etc.
+The pistol range will be open, unless it is raining or we have other bad weather conditions, i.e. gale force wind, etc.

 Pistol range is closed